Boston's Iftar Break-Fast on the 17th of Tammuz17 July 2014

 Building Civic Power23 May 2013

-"I think that any activity that reflects the interests of citizens is a strength.
-It's about citizens being active, monitoring the decisions of members of the Knesset, addressing decision-makers directly.
-This is what at the end of the day creates power instead of leaving it in the hands of decision-makers who tend to see numbers and not people."
+Any activity that reflects the interests of citizens is a strength.
+This is what at the end of the day creates power instead of leaving it in the hands of decision-makers who tend to see numbers and not people.

 Cheering Vashti11 October 2013

 By Alexandra Stein, October 2013